 In the time since we started pegging we’ve tried lots of different toys, lubes and other stuff.
 Below is a list of those we like and some tips for beginners:

 - Choose suitable size dildos to begin with

-We started with the Sportsheets Blush Harness and Dildo Strap On Set which was ideal as the dildo wasn’t too big and not too cocklike.
+We started with the Tantus Bend Over Beginner Strap On-Harness Kit which was ideal as the dildo wasn’t too big and not too cocklike.
 Bigger dildos can be added to your collection, as the harness can accommodate various sizes by using different retaining rings.

 - Consider a Strapless strap-on dildo